Sailing Itinerary Rogoznica South I 7 days

 Day 3 HVAR (Stari Grad) - PAKLENI ISLANDS 13NM

-The crystal-clear waters, hidden beaches and deserted lagoons of the Pakleni Islands, and gorgeous chain of wooded isles that stretch out immediately in front of the town Hvar.
-Your oasis of peace you can find in ACI Marina Palmižana or one of its anchorage bays, Vinogradišće, Taršće, Soline…
+The crystal-clear waters, hidden beaches and deserted lagoons of the Pakleni Islands, and gorgeous chain of wooded isles stretch out immediately in front of the town of Hvar.
+Find your oasis of peace in ACI Marina Palmižana or one of its anchorage bays on Pakleni islands: Vinogradišće, Taršće, Soline…

 Day 4 PAKLENI ISLANDS - VIS (Komiža) 20 NM